isabella232/document-services.en/help/usecases/jobposting.md

   return res.send('success!');
 ```

-You only need to create input once because the result is a FileRef, which the code can pass to setInput.
+It's only necessary to do this once because the result is a FileRef, which the code can pass to setInput.

-Next, instead of saving the file on a hard disk and returning an oversimplified HTTP response, store the PDF in a database and display a webpage that embeds the PDF using Adobe’s free PDF Embed API.
+There is an better alternative than saving the file on a hard disk and returning an oversimplified HTTP response.
+Instead, store the PDF in a database and display a webpage that embeds the PDF using Adobe’s free PDF Embed API.
 This way, the employer’s job posting or brochure is visible on the website for job seekers to find and view, complete with company logos and other design elements.

 ## Storing the PDF in a database